 Craftsy – Learning proper sewing skills can save you hours, and I am all about spending time efficiently.
 I have found Craftsy classes very useful and easy to follow, and you are taught by industry professionals.
-I will list my recommended classes here in the future, but for now I have stocked up on classes from Black Friday, and I am enjoying these classes.
+I will list my recommended classes here in the future, but for now here’s my favourite class so far! 🙂

 Professor Pincushion – Her YouTube channel is awesome if you want to know specific techniques like how to sew a rolled hem or how to work with chiffon.
 Nice quality videos.

 Pinterest – Not quite sewing classes, but I am building boards where you will see a collection on sewing tips and DIY belly dance costume inspirations.

 Craftsy – A great resource for patterns!
 I haven’t tried their garment patterns yet, but I have tried this “Bionic Gear Bag” pattern which turned out amazing!
 This bag holds a lot, and comes with 4 zipper pockets, so it is perfect as a performance-day bag to keep my make-up, jewelry, a mirror, hair pins, safety pins, and all the other little things!
 They also have lots of free patterns too 😀 If you like to support independent designers, this is a good place to shop patterns.